996icu/996.ICU/README.md

 [996ICU License](LICENSE)

  - The purpose of this license is to prevent 996-style companies from using the software or codes under the license, and force those companies to balance their work schedule.
- - It's an idea of @xushunke: **Design A Software License Of Labor Protection -- 996ICU License**
+ - It is an idea of @xushunke: **Design A Software License Of Labor Protection -- 996ICU License**
- - Its source are from @Artoria2e5, see [#15642](https://github.com/996icu/996.ICU/pull/15642) for more details.
+ - Its source is from @Artoria2e5.
+See [#15642](https://github.com/996icu/996.ICU/pull/15642) for more details.
  - This license should be used with other licenses as a practice of multi-licensing.